bfeitknecht/vault/sem3/A&D/UE/bf/A&D-bf-u06.md

 # 6.1
 ![[A&D-e-u06.pdf#page=1&rect=68,300,533,497|A&D-e-u06, p.1]]

+<div class="page-break" style="page-break-before: always;"></div>

 ## (e)
 ![[A&D-e-u06.pdf#page=1&rect=84,95,534,148|A&D-e-u06, p.1]]

 To begin we'll formulate the statement to prove as an invariant.
-Let's define the invariant that denotes for any non-leaf node in the tree $T_{k}$, the absolute difference between its left and right subtrees' heights is exactly equal to one as follows.
+Let's define the invariant that denotes for any non-leaf node in the tree $T_{k}$, the absolute difference between its left and right subtrees' heights is exactly equal to one, as follows.
 $$
 I(k) = \forall u \in T_{k}, \mathrm{deg}_{\text{out}}(u) \neq 0 : |h_{l}(u)-h_{r}(u)|=1
 $$

 We use the fact from $\text{(c)}$ that $\forall k \in \mathbb{N} : \mathrm{height}(T_{k}) = k$ and prove $I(k)$ by induction on $k$.

-<div class="page-break" style="page-break-before: always;"></div>

 **Base Case** $k \leq 3$